brillout/goldpage/docs/readme.template.md

  const app = express();

- // The `ssr.express` middleware routes & serves your pages.
+ // The `ssr.express` middleware serves your pages. app.use(ssr.express);
- app.use(ssr.express);
  ~~~